Heterogeneity

 Among community dwelling older adults, African American men were more likely to live alone.
 In 2004, 56 percent of African American older men lived with their spouses, 13 percent lived with other relatives, 5 percent lived with nonrelatives, and 27 percent lived alone.
 For African American older women, 24 percent lived with their spouses, 33 percent lived with other relatives, 2 percent lived with nonrelatives, and 41 percent lived alone.
 (Administration on Aging (AoA), 2006).

-The poverty rate in 2004 according to AoA was 24.7% for those reporting black as their only race.
+The poverty rate in 2019 according to AoA was 18% for older Africa Americans hose reported black as their only race compared to 8.9% for all oder Americas.
 This rate was unchanged from 2003.
 This is slightly more than older Hispanics and more than twice the rate of older White Americans (Kramerow et al., 1999).
 The percentage increases with age and for those who are widowed or live alone.

 Morbidity and mortality rates are higher among African American older adults than in the general population.
 Because of decreased educational levels and decreases in personal resources, the awareness of health problems, knowledge of causes and risk factors, and capacity to access medical care may be greatly decreased.